odbvue/odbvue/apps/wiki/guide/i13e/cicd/github-actions.md

 > [!NOTE]
 > On manual runs (workflow_dispatch), the workflow fetches the release bundle by tag from the GitHub Release assets.
 On automatic runs (workflow_run), it downloads the artifact from the associated build run.
+> Automatic deployment only proceeds when the Build & Package workflow concludes successfully.

 **What it does**: